 - Stretching keeps muscles limber; this will help you gain better flexibility.

-If you have any questions please feel free to contact our office located in Springfield, Russelville, and White House, TN.
+If you have any questions please feel free to contact one of our offices located in Springfield, Russelville, and White House, TN.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about How to Prevent Running Injuries

 Stress fractures are small cracks in the bone typically caused by repetitive force or stress.
 While they can occur in various areas of the body, stress fractures are more likely to occur in the foot due to it having to bear weight and having to sustain repeated strikes.
 They can be very painful and often take time to properly heal.
 To avoid dealing with stress fractures, practice methods to prevent them from occurring.
 If you are starting a new physical activity, prevent stress fractures by taking it slowly and gradually increasing intensity and duration.
 This prevents overuse and allows your body to acclimate to physical stress.
 Footwear that provides proper support can improve your running style and prevent stress fractures.
 The surfaces you run on can also affect your risk for injury.
 Soft surfaces like grass can be more forgiving than harder surfaces like concrete.
 If you have questions about stress fractures and whether running is right for you, ask a podiatrist.